 Holy Scripture testifies indisputably that heavenly powers communicate ceaselessly with the human world.
 So the Bible reveals the names of the seven Holy Archangels, the heads of Heaven, as follows: Jegudiel, Michael, Salathiel, Uriel, Gabriel, Raphael, and Varahiel.
-And all of them have a particularly important role in the lives of people.
-Especially archangel Raphael, who is the guardian of the heavenly crowns.
+And all of them have a significant role in people’s lives—especially archangel Raphael, the guardian of the heavenly crowns.

-Saint Raphael the Archangel is an angel of the Archangels, in the eighth angelic heaven.
-He is especially honored as a healer of the sick, silent guide of travelers, and protector of the married, living in the fear of God.
+Saint Raphael the Archangel is an angel of the Archangels in the eighth angelic heaven.
+He is incredibly honored as a healer of the sick, a silent guide of travelers, and a protector of the married, living in fear of God.
 Archangel Raphael focuses on healing in all our energy fields, not just the physical.
-He sees in our aura all imbalances, blockages, toxins, and addictions and helps us to take an energy bath to release them.
-Unfortunately, the Bible does not mention Raphael by name, he is only mentioned in the “Book of Tobit”, in which this archangel plays a leading role.
+He sees all imbalances, blockages, toxins, and addictions in our aura and helps us take an energy bath to release them.
+Unfortunately, the Bible does not mention Raphael by name.
+He is only mentioned in the “Book of Tobit,” in which this archangel plays a leading role.

-Angels are energy and they can take any form, so each of us can perceive angels differently, as energy, as color, as intensity.
-But frequently the Archangel Raphael appears in emerald green light.
+Angels are energy and can take any form, so we can perceive angels differently, such as energy, color, and intensity.
+But frequently, the Archangel Raphael appears in emerald green light.

 Who is Raphael the Archangel?

-Raphael is the first archangel mentioned in the Bible (indirectly) and only appears in the Book of Tobit, from the 2nd century AD.
-Archangel Raphael leads us to a healthy lifestyle: natural foods, essential oils, herbs, crystals and teaches us how to breathe.
-Unlike other crafty spirits, who act to keep their identity secret, an angel cannot be accused of fakery.
+Raphael is the first archangel mentioned in the Bible (indirectly), and only appears in the Book of Tobit, from the 2nd century AD.
+Archangel Raphael leads us to a healthy lifestyle: natural foods, essential oils, herbs, and crystals, and teaches us how to breathe.
+Unlike other crafty spirits, which act to keep their identity secret, an angel cannot be accused of fakery.
 So, if Raphael means, God heals.
 Azarias translates to God Saves, which is almost the same.

 Archangel Raphael is our watchman when we go on our journeys.
-So we call upon Archangel Michael but also Archangel Raphael to help us have a wonderful journey and arrive safely at our destination.
-He is also the one who watches over couple relationships and can arrange certain destiny meetings, as does Archangel Chamuel.
+So we call upon Archangel Michael and Archangel Raphael to help us have an incredible journey and arrive safely at our destination.
+He watches over couple relationships and can arrange specific destiny meetings, as does Archangel Chamuel.